Have you heard about people investing on the stock market, buying ‘shares’, and you’ve just nodded along like you know what they’re on about? Yeah?

 So, what is exactly is a ‘share’?

-A share IS a piece of company, but it also represents part ownership of the company as well, which means when you buy a share, you own a part of the company, and a claim to the assets (and profits!) of the company as well.
+pie… company yay!)
+A share IS a piece of company, but as I mentioned before, it’s not just a slice of the pie, it also represents part ownership of the company as well, which means when you buy a share, you own a part of the company…(even if it’s a teeny tiny bit microscopic bit, doesn’t matter, still counts!)

 What’s the point of owning a share?

 The whole point of owning a share is to invest in the company, become a part owner, and benefit from (hopefully) the success of the business.
 People invest to make money, which usually comes in two ways.

 - If the company makes money and grows, your ‘share’ of the company grows as well.
 If you buy one share, you own a percentage of the company.
 If the company doubles in size, and doubles its profit, well that means you slice of the pie is worth more.
 This is called Capital Growth

 - The company may decide to reward all the shareholders, and give a small portion of their earnings back to the shareholders.
 This is called a dividend (we’ll get to what a dividend is soon)